Lawson Vaughn

-Lawson Vaughn (born April 11, 1984 in Charlotte, North Carolina) is a retired American soccer player.
+Lawson Vaughn (born April 11, 1984, in Charlotte, North Carolina) is a retired American soccer player.

 Career

 College

-Vaughn attended Lassiter High School in his hometown Marietta, GA, and began his college soccer at the University of South Carolina from 2002 to 2003.
-Appearing in 34 matches in two seasons, he notched one goal and 3 assists.
-In 2004, he transferred to the University of Tulsa, where he subsequently appeared in 43 matches in two seasons and managed 3 goals and 7 assists.
+Vaughn attended Lassiter High School in his hometown of Marietta, GA, and began his college soccer career at the University of South Carolina from 2002 to 2003.
+During his two seasons, he appeared in 34 matches, scoring one goal and providing three assists.
+In 2004, he transferred to the University of Tulsa, where he subsequently appeared in 43 matches over two seasons, scoring three goals and registering seven assists.

 Professional

 Vaughn was selected in the third round, 25th overall, in the 2006 MLS Supplemental Draft by C.D.
 Chivas USA.
 He was waived by Chivas USA in August, 2009.
 He later signed for D.C.
 United on September 11, 2009, but was released by the club in March 2010.